mitranim/stylific/roadmap.md

 classes in an inverse way.
 This might also be useful for other components.

 Adapt icons to the colour system; include 'fill' into the colour mixes for SVG icons.

-Look if there's a way to enable the user to "subclass" a component from a colour.
-That is, apply that colour as a mixin, passing a selector, just like the all-colours and all-states mixins.
-This may not be possible for user-defined colours, but we can probably do it with a pre-defined set.

 ## Components